AnmSri/Web-Application-Firewall/Readme.md

 # 🔐 Simple Web Application Firewall (WAF)

-A basic Web Application Firewall (WAF) built using Python and Flask to filter, monitor, and block malicious HTTP requests such as SQL Injection, Cross-Site Scripting (XSS), and more.
-Also includes a visual dashboard for analyzing traffic and attacks.
+I built this Simple Web Application Firewall (WAF) to explore how security tools help detect and block malicious inputs in web applications.

+This WAF is a lightweight Python + Flask project that monitors incoming HTTP requests, matches them against common attack patterns (like XSS, SQL injection, directory traversal, command injection, and XXE), and blocks them in real time.
+It also logs each request with the client's IP address and visualizes the blocked attack types using a dashboard.

 ---